 How to Store Grapes?

 You can keep grapes on the counter at room temperatures in your pantry or the refrigerator, depending on how long you'd like to keep them.
-Whichever storage method you choose, there are two points to consider when storing your grapes.
+Whichever storage method you choose, there are two points to consider when storing them.

 In the first place, you shouldn't wash the grapes in one go.
-Wash the grapes in the amount you'll be eating.
-Do not wash the rest since letting water droplets get in between the grapes could cause them to spoil earlier.
+Wash the grapes according to the amount you'll be eating.
+Do not wash the rest since letting water droplets get in between the grapes could cause them to spoil sooner.